mapbox/maki/README.md

 Maki welcomes contributions from designers who need icons for specific points of interest.
 Check out the [design guidelines](https://www.mapbox.com/maki-icons/guidelines/) before submitting a pull request.
 Pull requests will only be merged if all tests pass.

+### Updating Layouts

+Layouts are used in tools that use maki programmatically.
+There are two layouts in maki/layouts. "streets" must be updated manually, based on data in mapbox streets vector tiles. "all" should be updated every time a new icon is added to the icon set by running `node ./scripts/make-layouts.js`.

 ### Testing

 Every icon in Maki must pass the automated tests in [tests/maki.test.js](https://github.com/mapbox/maki/tree/master/test/maki.test.js).
 These tests check the following: